-Ham and Nye held a much-publicized debate on the viability of creationism on Feb.
-4, which was watched online by an estimated 3 million people.
-While Nye argued in favor of evolution, Ham defended a literal interpretation of the Genesis account in the Bible and maintained that the earth is only 6,000 years old. more >>
+The debate in question was held at the Creation Museum in Kentucky on Feb.
+4, and was watched online by an estimated 3 million people.
+Nye argued in favor of evolution, while Ham defended a literal interpretation of the Genesis account in the Bible. more >>